French camps offer frogs legs, taste of British weather

 Mortier at the Hotel du Golf in Lumbres says he’s given up on luring ticket holders.
 “Let’s face it, we’re not in England and you’ve still got to get across the Channel,” he said, but added that the Olympics had brought some unexpected bookings.

-“We’ve got people here trying to get away from it all in London and looking for somewhere to have a holiday,” he laughed.
-(Additional reporting by Johnny Cotton, Editing by Nigel Hunt)
+“We’ve got people here trying to get away from it all in London and looking for somewhere to have a holiday,” he laughed. ($1 = 0.8120 euros)